 Whew!
 The Brandau family has had a fantastic few days.
 It started with the wedding of my baby brother Travis and his girl Angie.
 They had a beautiful wedding!
 I barely took any photos the entire weekend, but the photographer has released a few that look amazing!
 Congrats to both of you!!!
-Angie and Travis asked all of the cousins to be in the wedding, so here are my adorable children.
+Angie and Travis asked all of the cousins to be in the wedding, so here are the few photos I took of my adorable children.

 The kids were rock stars on the flights.
 Theo had one very small meltdown during the last hour of our 24 hour trip when I poured his milk on his cereal "wrong" and we needed one bandaid before boarding the first plane.
 Otherwise, we were amazingly mishap free.
 Really, the trip couldn't have gone better!

 We checked into a hotel to help with the transition as we get our home here ready.
 Tom leaves this afternoon for a quick trip to Thailand, so this way I don't have to worry about getting household items and food right away.

 Yesterday we took possession of our home, got our minivan that we will be driving here, Tom got a local phone, and we explored a park near our home.
 The kids ate their first meal in Singapore, which, ironically, (due to some time constraints) was McDonalds.
 It's amazingly like McDonalds at home.
 There are a few differences, like the size of the drinks, corn on the kids menu, and durian McFlurrys.
 Durian is a local fruit that is supposed to smell horrific.
 It smells so bad they don't allow them on the MRT (train system).
 No, I didn't try one.

 We explored a park near our home and the kiddos loved it!
 Here's a video I took of Amelia.